kmoore1616/WCU-Wind-Tunnel/README.md

 - Potentiometer dial
 - Switch for "AUTOMATED" vs. "MANUAL" mode

+- There are multiple layers of abstraction to controlling the VFD.
+At the lowest level the user has the ability to throttle the VFD directly without any interaction with the Labview program.
+This is Manual Mode and should only be used if LabVIEW is not accessible, or if an issue arises with the system and more direct control is desired.
+The user can also throttle the fan via Automated mode, with varying levels of absraction, described below.

 - **Manual Mode**:
   Uses physical potentiometer.
-Must be monitored by an operator.
+Must be monitored by an operator AT ALL TIMES!

 - **Automated Mode**:
   Uses LabVIEW to control fan speed via analog output.
-  User can specify frequency (0–60 Hz) or desired airspeed (0–70 m/s).
+Similar to a Fly-By-Wire system the user can throttle the system, but the computer sends the actual commands.
+This should be the main way of interfacing with the system.
+  There are two main options, Speed % mode and PID or Target Speed mode.
+The Speed % mode works by sending a command to the VFD to spin the fan at X% of its power.
+PID or Target Speed mode works VIA a [PID Loop]([https://www.automationdirect.com/adc/shopping/catalog/process_control_-a-_measurement/pressure_sensors/pressure_transmitters/lppt25-20-v30h](https://www.isa.org/intech-home/2023/june-2023/features/fundamentals-pid-control)), taking in a target airspeed, provided by the user, and the current airspeed, and adjusts the fan speed to reach the target speed.
+The current airspeed is either determined by the pitot tubes, giving a direct indicated airspeed, or an estimate based on VFD frequency, chosen by the user upon selection of this mode.

 ---